Authored by: iHR Australia's Editorial Team

 Steffen Faurby, CEO of Harbour City Ferries, said in a statement the decision by the commission had vindicated his company’s strict policies around drug and alcohol use.

 Harbour City had in place the Sydney Ferries Drug and Alcohol Policy (the Policy) and a Code of Conduct.
-Pursuant to those documents, which the driver was aware of, an employee must not commence work if they are “affected by alcohol or other drugs”.
+According to those documents, which the driver was aware of, an employee must not commence work if they are “affected by alcohol or other drugs”.
 This was defined to include a person who tested positive to drugs (specifically including marijuana) in a urine test.

 “We are in the business of safety,” said Mr Faurby.
 “Tens of thousands of commuters trust us every day to transport them safely around the harbour.
 It is absolutely imperative that our employees abide by our zero tolerance policy when it comes to drugs and alcohol.”

-“The fact is that Harbour City required its policy complied with, without discussion or variation.
-As an employer charged with public safety it does not want to have a discussion following an accident as to whether or not the level of drug use of one of its captains was a factor…”
+The FWC focussed particularly on the nature and purpose of the Policy, stating, “The fact is that Harbour City required its policy complied with, without discussion or variation.
+As an employer charged with public safety, it does not want to have a discussion following an accident as to whether or not the level of drug use of one of its captains was a factor…”

 It followed that the FWC found that the driver’s “deliberate disobedience, as a senior employee, of a significant policy” was acceptable grounds for his dismissal.

 Whilst this case is not a precedent for rigid adherence to policies without regard for the circumstances, it highlights the importance of a clear, detailed, well-communicated policy that is consistently enforced.
-The employer had in place a clear policy which was known, understood and deliberately breached and the FWC upheld its right to rely upon that breach as justification for termination.
+The employer had in place a clear policy that was known, understood and deliberately breached and the FWC upheld its right to rely upon that breach as justification for termination.

 iHR believes that well-documented HR policies and procedures help staff to understand how an organisation ‘works’ and are also tangible evidence that your organisation has taken reasonable steps to minimise business risks and unlawful practice or behaviour.